Student suspect in custody after 3 football players shot dead and 2 people wounded at the University of Virginia, police say

-Police have in custody a University of Virginia student suspected of fatally shooting three football players and wounding two other people late Sunday at the school's main campus in Charlottesville as a bus returned from a class field trip, school officials said.
+Police have in custody a University of Virginia student and ex-UVA football player suspected of fatally shooting three current players and wounding two other people late Sunday at the school's main campus in Charlottesville as a bus returned from a class field trip, school officials said.

+Jones was arrested without incident around 11 a.m.
+ET about 80 miles east of Charlottesville in Henrico County, the county police agency said in a statement.
+He was pulled over while driving, a law enforcement source told CNN.

-Those killed were Devin Chandler, Lavel Davis Jr. and D'Sean Perry, all members of the UVA football team, university President Jim Ryan said.
+Those killed were Devin Chandler, Lavel Davis Jr. and D'Sean Perry, university President Jim Ryan said.
 The two wounded students are being treated at UVA Medical Center, with one in critical condition and the other in good condition, he said, declining to name them.

 "This is a sad, shocking and tragic day for our UVA community," Ryan said.
 "Let me say how deeply sorry I am for the victims and for their family and friends."